-- Remove and store in a jar in the fridge.
+- Remove and store in a sealed jar in the fridge.

 Preparing your Fish

-- Rinse your whole fish under cold running water to clean.
+- Rinse the whole fish under cold running water to clean.
 Pat dry with a paper towel.

-- Using a sharp knife make four evenly spaced cuts on each side cutting down to the spine.
+- Using a sharp knife make four/ Five evenly spaced cuts on each side cutting down to the spine.

-- Take a piece of baking paper that is two and a half times the length of the fish and lay out onto the bench.
+- Take a piece of parchment paper/ baking paper that is two and a half times the length of the fish and lay out onto the bench.

 - Lay a base of the sliced fennel, parsley stalks, lemon and red onion on one half of the baking paper sheet then place your fish on top of the base vegetables.
 Place any excess fennel and lemon inside the belly of the fish.
 Season with a good pinch of salt and pepper.

 - Fold the extra length of baking paper over your fish.
-Starting at the folded end, fold over the edge of the paper working your way around the whole piece, to create a sealed envelope.
-(You can also use a stapler to help you get a tight seal)
+Starting at a folded end, fold over the edge of the paper working your way around the whole piece, to create a sealed envelope.

-- Before you close up the envelope pour in your wine and seal.
+- Before you close up the envelope pour in the wine and seal.

 - Place on a baking tray and into your pre heated oven for 25 minutes.